Coping with Coronavirus Series

 Mitchell Belfer — President, Euro-Gulf Information Centre (EGIC), Rome, Italy

-This discussion will be moderated by Sofia Barbarani — Freelance Journalist, Conflict and Humanitarian Reporting in the Middle East
+This discussion was moderated by Sofia Barbarani — Freelance Journalist, Conflict and Humanitarian Reporting in the Middle East